MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ![efi-system-partition](https://user-images.githubusercontent.com/72515939/161425316-cb229e60-b2ad-4538-9b68-bbabb89a88a8.png)

 **What is UEFI?**

 - **UEFI** = Unified Extensible Firmware Interface

 <p align="justify">UEFI stands for "Unified Extensible Firmware Interface."
 The UEFI Specification defines a new model for the interface between personal-computer operating systems and platform firmware.
 The interface consists of data tables that contain platform-related information, plus boot and runtime service calls that are available to the operating system and its loader.
 Together, these provide a standard environment for booting an operating system and running pre-boot applications.</p>

+**What is Bootloader**

+<p align="justify">A boot loader, also known as a boot program or bootstrap loader, is a special operating system software that loads into the working memory of a computer after start-up.
+For this purpose, immediately after a device starts, a bootloader is generally launched by a bootable medium like a hard drive, a CD/DVD or a USB stick.
+The boot medium receives information from the computer’s firmware (e.g. BIOS) about where the bootloader is.
+The whole process is also described as “booting”.
+OpenCore, Clover, rEFInd, reEFIt, Chameleon, and a few other names is known as bootloaders.
+Mosts of these boot loaders are capable as chain loader/chain-loading.
+Chain loader is similar to the use of overlays.
+Unlike overlays, chain loader replaces the currently executing program in its entirety.
+Overlays usually replace only a portion of the running program.
+Like the use of overlays, the use of chain loading increases the I/O load of an application.</p>

 **OpenCore**

-<p align="justify">OpenCore is what we refer to as a "boot loader"; it is a complex piece of software that we use to prepare our systems for MacOS, specifically by injecting new data for MacOS such as SMBIOS, ACPI tables, and kexts.</p>
+<p align="justify">OpenCore is what we refer to as a "boot loader" and also as "chain loader" at the same time; it is a complex piece of software that we use to prepare our systems for MacOS, specifically by injecting new data for MacOS such as SMBIOS, ACPI tables, and kexts.</p>

 **Refer:** [OpenCore](https://dortania.github.io/OpenCore-Install-Guide/)

 <p align="justify">There is the basic OpenCore folder, which is EFI.
 This folder contain several other files and folders.
 Please refer to the diagram below for better understanding.</p>

 **OpenCore v0.7.9:**

 ```tree
 \---EFI
     +---BOOT
     |       BOOTx64.efi